Curriculum and Programs

 A: Yes, MAT1100 will be considered to serve the same function in the curriculum as MAT1033 in that it is remedial in nature and a pre-requisite to college-level math.

-Q: What general education math courses can students take when they successfully complete MAT1100?
+Q: What general education math course can students take when they successfully complete MAT1100?

 Q: If a student is not sure about their transfer major in AA, which course should they take?